codefresh-io/cap-docs.codefresh.io/_docs/integrations/container-registries/dockerhub.md

 ---

 Codefresh has native support for interacting with Docker Hub registries, to push, pull, and deploy images.
-For information on adding a Docker Hub integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/).
+For general information on adding, editing, and deleting a Docker Hub integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/).

 ### Prerequisites
 Before you configure settings in Codefresh to integrate Docker Hub registry, do the following: